TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 ![ChangeSetMS](ChangeSetMS.png)

 The main issue that **TFVC** doesn't prevent from executing the wrong commands and probably in 95% cases when you run "Merge selected changesets" it will run without any issues as modifications usually don't contain common elements.
-And this may create a wrong feeling that is will always work.
+And this may create a wrong feeling that it will always work.

 ## Summary